Bamileke people: Religious beliefs

 During the colonial period, parts of the Bamileke region adopted Christianity, though some of them practice Islam.
-Today, the dominant form of worship is still ancestral with most Bamileke practicing Veneration of the dead.
+Today, the dominant form of worship is still ancestral with most Bamileke practicing Veneration of the ancestors.
 Death is always met with mystery, and the family is required to turn the body over to an examiner to determine the cause of death.
 After this is completed, the family must gather at the home.
 Each member must step up to the totem and swear that they were not involved in the death of the loved one.
 It is believed that if someone in the room really is the murderer, the totem will trap their spirit forever.
 To satisfy the Ancestors, the person believed to be a murderer must perform a special ritual that consists of the pouring out of libation during the burial ceremony.
 The family will then gather the wet earth and shape it into a circle.
 This is seen as a metaphorical skull of the deceased, blessed by libation.

 The Bamileke also believe that the Ancestor's spirit still remains within the actual skulls of the Ancestors as well, so they keep possession of them.
 The oldest male in the family keeps the skulls of both male and female ancestors in a dwelling that the family built and a diviner has blessed.
 In the event that a skull is not well preserved, a special ritual must be performed that consists of the pouring out of libation.

 The Bamileke are known for elaborate elephant masks used in dance ceremonies or funerals to show the importance of the deceased person.
 During the homegoing celebration of King Njoya's mother in 1913, elephant masks were worn by those in attendance.

+Music

+The Bamileke people developed their own musical style, Tsamassi, which was popularised by André-Marie Tala.